UBUNTUTHEDISTRO/quomannd-line/README.md

 A CLI written on Python. thx tutorials!

-anyone can add commands easily! this was written using python version 3.9 on **Geany**.
+anyone can add commands easily! this was written using python version 3.9 on **Geany**. version 0.2: python 3.10 on **Geany**.

-the launchable and c version is veeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeery outdated and probably will take years to 1.0.
+the launchable version and c version are retired. maybe comeback?

 ok ima bye
 (O-O) /